 The industrial sector is responsible for a significant portion of the world’s greenhouse gas emissions.
 But through collaboration, technology adoption and nature-based solutions, it has the power to lead the way in innovative carbon reductions.
-Join us for a webinar on September 17th to find out more.
+Watch our webinar with The Sustainability Report to find out more.

 Enabling more efficient ethylene oxide (EO) production

 The Dow METEOR™ EO-RETRO 2000 (MR2000) Catalyst is a high-selectivity, high-activity, silver-based catalyst for EO production.
 It reduces direct CO2 generation (and hence minimizes CO2 as byproduct) and also improves process efficiency by reducing energy usage in the downstream separation phase of EO production.
 It is robust and flexible and can be installed at different EO plants regardless of the plant’s age, design technology and retrofit history.
 The project demonstrates that the adoption of MR2000 Catalyst in PETRONAS’ worldscale EO plant results in an increase in plant performance.

 Low-carbon Proylene Oxide Production at MTP HPPO Manufacturing Co., Ltd